List of Star Wars species (K–O): Lurmen

 The Lurmen (also known as Mygeetans) are a diminutive, pacifistic lemuroid mammalian species native to the crystalline world of Mygeeto and also had a settlement on Maridun.
 Their bodies were covered entirely in fur, which ranged in color from a dark brown to a white-gray, though they did wear garments.
 The Lurmen had heads protruding perpendicular from their chest two large golden orange eyes, a nose and a mouth.
 Each Lurmen had a tail, and they communicated through speech; Lurmen were able to speak Basic.
 Some Lurmen had the ability to curl up into a ball and roll along the ground, such as Wag Too.
 Lurmen were able to cover large amounts of ground at great speed.

 Most Lurmen were pacifistic by nature and refused to fight or run even in the face of death.
 They often would hide instead of using violence.
 As pacifists, they carried no weapons but carried farming tools or ropes.
-When some Lurmen fought the Separatists, alongside Ashoka Tano and Anakin Skywalker, they refrained from ever destroying or killing the enemy, choosing instead to restrain the droids for the Jedi to finish off.
+When some Lurmen fought the Separatists, alongside Ahsoka Tano and Anakin Skywalker, they refrained from ever destroying or killing the enemy, choosing instead to restrain the droids for the Jedi to finish off.
 Their farming tools were used mostly as a leverage tool in these tactics and to provide something to tie the rope to, though sometimes they were used as a weapon for striking an enemy.